GoogleCloudPlatform/gradle-appengine-plugin/GCLOUD.md

 }
 ```

-The plugin will dynamically create run/deploy/stop tasks for each configuration
+The plugin will dynamically create deploy tasks for each configuration <br/>
 `gcloudAppDeployProd`<br/>
 `gcloudAppDeployTest`<br/>
-`cloudAppDeployIndexes` This configuration has no associated Run/Stop because it doesn't specify the app.yaml descriptor<br/>
+`cloudAppDeployIndexes` <br/>
+and create run/stop tasks for each configuration that defined an app.yaml descriptor <br/>
 `gcloudAppRunProd`<br/>
 `gcloudAppRunTest`<br/>
 `gcloudAppStopProd`<br/>